tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  #. leveraging on the one-to-one mapping between S1-U bearers and
     Radio Bearers (which is a 3GPP requirement), it determines the Radio Bearer ID (RBID) to which the packet belongs;
- #. it records the RBID in a Tag, which is added to the packet;
+ #. it records the RBID in a dedicated tag called LteRadioBearerTag,
+    which is added to the packet;
  #. it forwards the packet to the LteEnbNetDevice of the eNB node via
     a raw packet socket

-Note that at this point the outmost header of the packet is the end-to-end IP header (since the IP/UDP/GTP headers of the S1 protocol stack have been stripped upon reception by the eNB).
-Upon reception of the packet from the EpcEnbApplication, the LteEnbNetDevice will retrieve the RBID from the corresponding Tag, and based on the RBID will determine the Radio Bearer instance (and the corresponding PDCP and RLC protocol instances) which are then used to forward the packet to the UE over the LTE radio interface.
+Note that, at this point, the outmost header of the packet is the end-to-end IP header, since the IP/UDP/GTP headers of the S1 protocol stack have already been stripped.
+Upon reception of the packet from the EpcEnbApplication, the LteEnbNetDevice will retrieve the RBID from the LteRadioBearerTag, and based on the RBID will determine the Radio Bearer instance (and the corresponding PDCP and RLC protocol instances) which are then used to forward the packet to the UE over the LTE radio interface.
 Finally, the LteUeNetDevice of